JeevanJames/PolicyEvaluation/README.md

 [![GitHub Actions Build History](https://buildstats.info/github/chart/JeevanJames/PolicyEvaluation?branch=main&includeBuildsFromPullRequest=false)](https://github.com/JeevanJames/PolicyEvaluation/actions)

-PolicyEvaluator is a small library for parsing logical expressions containing policy names, to evaluate if the expression passes or fails.
-The policy evaluation itself is provided externally (through a lambda); the main job of this library is to evaluate the policies in the context of a logical expression.
+PolicyEvaluation is a small library for parsing logical expressions containing policy names, to evaluate if the expression passes or fails.
+The policy evaluation itself is provided externally (through a delegate); the main job of this library is to evaluate the policies in the context of a logical expression.

-A few sample expressions:
+A few sample expressions (where `Policy1`, `Policy2`, `Policy3` and `Policy4` are policy names):
 * `Policy1 AND Policy2`
 * `Policy1 OR Policy2`
 * `Policy1 AND (Policy2 OR Policy3)`